flatpickles/sketchbook/docs/beta-testing.md

 -   Did you expect Sketchbook to do anything that it doesn't do?
 -   Would you be interested in using something like Sketchbook even if it weren't being built by a friend?
 -   Do you have any feature requests?
+-   Does naming make sense throughout Sketchbook?
+Renaming properties, methods, and concepts is easy, but now's the time!

 **Documentation**

 -   Am I describing what Sketchbook _**is**_ and _**does**_ well enough in the docs I have so far?
+-   How intuitive is the ordering & breakdown of concepts in the documentation as a whole?
+Any suggestions for reorganization?
 -   Does anything feel too detailed, or not detailed enough?
 -   Does anything need documentation that isn't currently covered?
 -   Would you prefer TypeScript examples or JavaScript examples?
 Or both?